Requesting InCommon IGTF Host Certificates¶

 Many institutions in the United States already subscribe to InCommon and offer IGTF certificate services.
 If your institution is in the list of InCommon subscribers, continue with the instructions below.
 If your institution is not in the list, Let's Encrypt certificates do not meet your needs, and you do not have access to another IGTF CA subscription, please contact us.

-- Ensure the host has a supported operating system
+RPM: - Select a host with a supported operating system.

 From a host that meets the above requirements, there are two options to get InCommon IGTF-accredited host certificates: